340B Drug Pricing Program: Program description and history

 The number of covered entity sites ("parent" sites plus off-site outpatient facilities, also referred to as "child" sites) that take advantage of the 340B program has grown from 8,605 in 2001 to 16,572 in 2011.
 From 2005 to 2011, the number of hospitals participating nearly tripled, from 591 to 1,673, and the number of hospital sites (separate locations of a given hospital that all participate in 340B) almost quadrupled, from 1,233 to 4,426.
 As of October 2017, there are 12,722 covered entities participating in the program.
 The program's growth can be attributed in part to three laws that Congress passed over the last decade.
 Growth in the number of covered entity sites also stems from a recent federal policy change.
 In 2012, the Health Resources and Services Administration (HRSA) began requiring hospitals to register all offsite facilities using 340B drugs.
 Previously, hospitals had to register only those sites at separate addresses that received direct shipments of 340B drugs.
 Additionally, all clinics located off-site of the parent hospital, regardless of whether those clinics are in the same building, must register with HRSA as outpatient facilities of the parent 340B-eligible hospital if the covered entity purchases and/or provides 340B drugs to patients of those facilities.
-Approximately one-third of all U.S. hospitals participate in the 340B program.
+Approximately one-third of all US hospitals participate in the 340B program.

 Pharmaceuticals purchased at 340B pricing now account for five percent of all medicines purchased in the United States each year.
 As of 2016, covered entities' spending on 340B drug purchases was estimated to be about $16.2 billion annually.
 In 2024, 340B spending increased to a record $66.3 billion, with disproportionate share hospitals accounting for nearly $52 billion alone.